daniella-patton/miLead-Website/README.md

 ### Daniella Patton
 #### Last Edit: 7/8/2020

+## Project title
-A website created to host training modules for a UM consulting club.
+A simple professional website created to host training modules for a UM consulting club.

+## Motivation
 This website was created in collaboration with miLead, a consulting club at the University of Michigan.
 This website was the product of a two month project where a team of 10 consultants (2 managers and 8 consultants) created training modules covering topics ranging from powerpoint design to market analysis.
 These modules were prepared specifically for new members of the club who have little to no experience in consulting =.